ricardobeat/node-polyglot/README.md

 ## String collection

-express-voyage can update your language files automatically, just add this to your app.config (recommended only during development):
+polyglot can update your language files automatically, just add this to your app.config (recommended only during development):

     app.configure('development', function(){
        i18n.updateStrings()